AK17111/hackillinoiskissaan/README.md

 The sample agricultural document - (https://farmlandinfo.org/sample_documents/sample-agricultural-land-purchase-agreement/)
 The OpenAI API link was used

-Note: Due to licensing issues related to Github, the API token may not work. in that case, please try modifying app.py and enter a new API token which can be easily generated from the OpenAI website
+Note: A sample agricultural contract can be found along with the code files in this github repo.
+Due to licensing issues related to Github, the API token may not work. in that case, please try modifying app.py and enter a new API token which can be easily generated from the OpenAI website